lusentis/django_tfa/README.md

 Django\_tfa (twofactor) is a Django app that implements Two-Factor authentication based on Django's `contrib.auth`.

+One Time Tokens are generated using Tomasz's `onetimepass` (https://github.com/tadeck/onetimepass).
+This module is already included in this distribution (file: `otp.py`).
+Django\_tfa uses TOTPs (Time-based One Time Passwords) with base32 encoded secrets.
+It's fully compatible with Google Authenticator (download from http://code.google.com/p/google-authenticator/) and maybe other apps.

 ## Prerequisites ##
 - Django 1.3+
 - South (optional), install with `easy\_install south`